Battle of Petrograd: White Army offensive

-On September 28 the White Northwestern Army launched the offensive.
-Within the week Luga had been taken, railroads from Pskov to Petrograd had been cut off and Iamburg had been taken by October 11.
-On October 20 some units had made it to Pulkovo Heights, within the suburbs of Petrograd.
-The 3rd Infantry Division of the Army had ignored orders to cut the Moscow-Petrograd railway at Tosno to reach Petrograd first.
+On September 28, 1919, the White Northwestern Army, commanded by Yudenich, launched the offensive.
+Within the week, they had taken Luga and cut the railroad connection from Pskov to Petrograd.
+By October 11th, the main force had captured Iamburg.
+An advance force took Pulkovo Heights on October 20, on the edge of the suburbs of Petrograd.
+The 3rd Infantry Division of the Army ignored orders to cut the Moscow-Petrograd railway at Tosno in an attempt to be the first to reach Petrograd.